SCHEDULE OF BOXES

 - Month 2 – Powhatan

-Visit one of the Eastern Woodland native tribes and learn more about the indigenous peoples of America.
+Visit one of the Eastern Woodland nations and learn more about the indigenous peoples of America.
 Try your hand at farming, baking and bead work, and read a traditional folk tale.

 - Month 3 – European Explorers

-All aboard for a fantastic look at the ups and downs of life at sea, the men who braved the journey, and the legacy they left behind.
+All aboard for a gripping look at the ups and downs of life at sea, the men who braved the journey, and the mixed legacy they left behind.

 - Month 6 – Plymouth

-Explore this early settlement and learn new and exciting details about some of the most iconic early American people and events – the Pilgrims, the Wampanoag, and the first Thanksgiving.
+Explore this early settlement and learn new and exciting details about some of the most iconic early American people and events – the Pilgrims, the Wampanoag, and the true story of the first Thanksgiving.
 Jump forward a few decades and try to survive the Salem witch trials in a Choose Your Story special adventure.

 - Month 8 – The American Revolution: Don’t just learn about the revolution, experience it with all of your senses!
 Drink liberty tea while learning about the Boston Tea Party.
 Read about Paul Revere’s ride by the light of a tin punch lantern.
 Deepen your understanding of the constitution and then try your hand with quill and ink.

 - Month 9 – Missions: On the west coast of America the Spanish soldiers and Missionaries were a very active part of colonial America.
-Explore the ways of native life and how things changed as people from two continents came together.
+Explore the ways of Native life and how things changed as people from two continents collided.